jaswingumpella/codevision/iterationPlan.md

 Frontend Deliverables: Initialize a React app (via Vite).
 Create a simple page with a form to input a Git repo URL (and an optional API key, if the backend requires one).
 Clicking “Analyze” calls the backend /analyze endpoint.
 Upon success, display the returned project ID (and maybe the derived project name) as a confirmation.
 Set up basic project structure for the UI with Axios (including API key header insertion) and a success/failure notification component.

-Result: By the end of Iteration 1, a user can enter a repository URL in the UI, the system will clone the repo and store minimal info in H2, and the UI will show a confirmation with the project identifier.
+Result: By the end of Iteration 1, a user can enter a repository URL in the UI, the system will clone it and store minimal info in PostgreSQL, and the UI will show a confirmation with the project identifier.
 Re-submitting the same URL will update the existing record (overwrite behavior confirmed).
 This proves the end-to-end pipeline (UI -> backend -> DB) for a simple case and sets up the groundwork for adding analysis features.

 Iteration 2 – Source Discovery & Metadata (✅ Completed)

 Goal: Extend the analysis to actually parse the repository’s source code and collect basic metadata, providing an initial project “overview”.
 Ensure cycle-safe handling in this process.

 Backend Deliverables: Introduce JavaSourceScanner to walk through the repository’s src/main/java and src/test/java directories (for each Maven module, as detected from the root POM).
 Integrate JavaParser to parse each Java file.
 For every class, create a ClassMetadataRecord capturing its fully-qualified name, package, implemented interfaces, annotations, source set (Main or Test), and an inferred stereotype (e.g. CONTROLLER, SERVICE, etc.).
 Implement the heuristic to mark classes under certain packages as first-party (userCode=true) – initially using default prefixes (com.barclays, com.codeviz2) with the intent to make this configurable later.
-All parsed classes are saved to a new class_metadata table in H2.
+All parsed classes are saved to a new class_metadata table in PostgreSQL.

 Add a BuildMetadataExtractor to parse pom.xml: retrieve the project’s Maven groupId, artifactId, version, and the Java target version (from plugin or properties).
 If the project is multi-module (root POM has modules), iterate through modules to ensure their sources are scanned too.
 Store build info in the project record (new columns for group, artifact, version, java version) and also prepare it for the overview JSON.